Hiring Metrics

 Training opportunities

-When you invest in employee training and continuing education, it's a win/win for both you and them.
+When you invest in employee training and continuing education, it's a win-win situation.

 The recruitment and hiring process is costly.
 Once you've recruited top healthcare talent, what can you do to keep them?
 These research-based innovative strategies can help you keep your healthcare talent engaged.

 Employees who have a solid work-life balance are more likely to be happy in their current positions.
-Every family has different needs, and when you work with your healthcare talent to find a schedule that works for them, you stand a better chance of having a lower turnover rate.
+Every family has different needs, and when you help your healthcare talent find a schedule that works for them, you stand a better chance of having a lower employee turnover rate.

 One of the top three employee value proposition (EVP) elements is work flexibility.
 A survey conducted by the Institute for Corporate Productivity found that 49% of respondents considered creative flexibility to be one of their top three considerations in job satisfaction.